Want to Know What Elephant Conservation is Like? Take a Look For Yourself! Come & Look After Thailand’s Elephants!

 Here at Camp Thailand we are dedicated to helping these incredible animals and re-educating unsuspecting tourists about elephant welfare.
-This is why we work with some of the best people in elephant conservation in Thailand.
+This is why we work with arguably the best elephant conservation in Thailand.

 One particular organisation that we are very proud to say that we work with is the Save Elephant Foundation’s ‘Elephant Nature Park’ in the Chiang Mai province.
 Elephant Nature Park was established in the 1990s and has worked relentlessly since then to rescue and rehabilitate elephants and many other animals.
-Providing a safe and secure sanctuary, Elephant Nature Park helps to restore a better quality of life for elephants that may have otherwise been killed.
+Providing a safe and secure environment for the elephant conservation, Elephant Nature Park helps to restore a better quality of life for elephants that may have otherwise been killed.
 The park was founded by an incredible lady named Sangduen ‘Lek’ Chailert.
 During her time at the park, Khun Lek has rescued around 200 elephants and has even earned herself the title of Asian Hero of the Year 2005, as nominated by Times Magazine!

 Elephant Nature Park are devoted to their animals and helping to educate the tourists that visit them.
 With 250 acres of land to roam, the elephants really do get to go back to being just animals and live their lives in peace.
 Here, they don’t have to work or perform; the most difficult part of their day now is deciding between a mud bath or wandering around the fields!
 They really do live the good life at Elephant Nature Park.

 As you can see, we really value the wellbeing and life quality of the elephants that we work with out here at Camp Thailand.
 Our aim is to spread awareness about ‘the truth behind the smile’.
 We hope to educate you on these issues, so you can go home and spread the word so we can inspire change.

 Together, we can make a difference.